CityofToronto/bdit_data-sources/collisions/Readme.md

   1985-01-01 and present.
 Columns have proper data types (rather than all integers like in `collisions.acc`) and categorical columns use their text descriptions rather than numerical codes.
-- `collisions.events`: all collision individual-level data for collisions between 1985-01-01 and present, with refinements similar to `collisions.events`.
+- `collisions.involved`: all collision individual-level data for collisions between 1985-01-01 and present, with refinements similar to `collisions.events`.